Catha (mythology): Inscriptions

 The bulk of information regarding Catha comes mostly from inscriptions on Etruscan artifacts.
 One example that shows the importance of Catha at Pyrgi is the discovery of gold earrings dating from 530 to 520 BCE which were dedicated to Catha.
 The Sarcophagus of Laris Pulenas from the third century BCE from Tarquinia has an epitaph stating that the deceased individual was a priest of Catha amongst many other titles.
 Catha is named on the Piacenza Liver on the right lobe where the gods of the lights and heavens are listed.
 This suggests that Catha was a cult deity.
 On some inscriptions, Catha is simply referred to as "daughter", and in Martianus Capella she is referred to as "the Daughter of the Sun".
 She has also been called the "Eye of the Sun".
 This evidence, along with her placement on the Piacenza Liver over Usil, suggests that she may be the counterpart to the Roman Solis Filia; however Solis Filia does not have the underworld connection that Catha does.
 Catha's underworld connections can be best seen on an Attic skyphos from a necropolis in San Cerbone dating to the 5th century BCE with an inscription stating it is dedicated to Catha.

+Cautha-s is also the first deity mentioned in the Lead Plaque of Magliano, the full first line reading: